Ajay Barsatilal Shahu

 For mild to moderate deficiencies, oral vitamin supplements are usually the first and most affordable treatment option in India.
 While many supplements are available over the counter, therapeutic doses should always be taken under medical guidance.

-• Forms Available: Tablets, capsules, chewable gummies, and syrups (commonly prescribed for children and elderly patients)
+• Forms Available: Tablets, capsules, chewable gummies, syrups

-• Absorption Considerations: Oral Vitamin B12 supplements may be less effective in individuals with gut disorders, as absorption depends on digestive health
+• Absorption Considerations: Oral Vitamin B12 may be less effective in individuals with gut disorders

 Injections: Fast-Acting Treatment for Severe Deficiency